sibeltan/pneumonia_detection_CNN/README.md

  ## Transfer Learning (VGG16 Pre-trained Model)

 I decided to use the artichecture of a pre-trained model as I was curious about transfer learning outcome.
-Transfer learning is using a pre-trained model and its weights on a different dataset.
-I chose to create an instance from VGG16 convolutional neural network model which is popular from ImageNet competition.
-This would allow me to save a lot of time while testing the performance of my data with an additional model.
+Transfer learning is using a pre-trained model and/or its weights on a different dataset.
+I chose to use only the arthitecture of VGG16 convolutional neural network model which is popular from ImageNet competition.
+This allowed me to save a lot of time testing the performance of my data with an additional model without requiring vast amount of hyperparameter tunning and optimizing.

 **VG166 Arthitecture**